We're all just walking each other Home

-There are times in our lives when we feel life has plowed us under.
+Sometimes in our lives, we feel life has plowed us under.
 Not only are we stuck, we feel like our lives are over.
 We feel like we’ve been buried.
 I know.
 I’ve been there.

-But, what if this is just the beginning?
-What if, like a seed, with care, time, and patience, we emerge anew?
+What if this is just the beginning?
+What if, like a seed, we emerge anew with care, time, and patience?
 We are not just back to our old selves and our old life.
-But, we are a new creation.
+But we are a new creation.
 We are better than before.

 Until a seed is planted in the soil and dies, it remains alone.
 But its death will produce many plants—a plentiful harvest of new lives.